 Best Buy has been testing a free service that uses noncommissioned salespeople to sit down with customers in their homes and recommend electronics.
 The program is set to roll out nationwide this coming fall.

 In addition to driving sales of televisions and other electronics, the in-home sales staff will push the company’s Geek Squad to provide tech repairs and in-home installations for a fee.
-Currently Best Buy controls about 29% of the U.S. market in consumer electronics, followed by Wal-Mart Stores Inc. (NYSE:WMTC) and Amazon.
+Currently Best Buy controls about 29% of the U.S. market in consumer electronics, followed by Wal-Mart Stores Inc. (NYSE:WMTB) and Amazon.

 Amazon Starts Home Visits

 Amazon, which is becoming known for innovation in sales methods, has begun expanding its program that sends employees into home to provide free “smart home consultations.”
 During visits homeowners can test Amazon’s Echo smart speakers and voice-controlled devices.
 The consultants also provide fee-based installation services if the customer purchases items from Amazon.

 Appointments with Amazon are booked in areas where the service is available via the company’s website.
 According to an Amazon spokesman, “Amazon Smart Home Services isn’t just about buying or even installing smart home products, it’s about educating customers on how it all works and customizing the products.”